eroux/Tibetan-to-IAST/README.md

 # Tibetan-to-IAST

-Tools to convert Sanskrit (and other Indic scripts) from Tibetan script to IAST.
+Tools to convert Sanskrit (and other Indic languages) from Tibetan script to IAST.

 ## Resources